A connected network of safe cycleways will help make Christchurch a cycle-friendly city.

-Funding for the Major Cycleways project was approved in the Christchurch City Three Year Plan 2013-16 and Council staff are working out the best way to deliver the project over five years.
+Funding for the Major Cycleways Routes was approved in the Christchurch City Three Year Plan 2013-16.
+In the 2014-15 Annual Plan, the Council committed to deliver the project over five years.

 Council selects cycleway names

 The Council adopted names for all 13 routes along with bilingual options in Te Reo Māori.
 The names were suggested during a public contest and a vote was held to find the finalists.